KOSASIH/PiConnect-Ecosystem/README.md

 # PiConnect-Ecosystem
 The PiConnect-Ecosystem repository serves as the central hub for the development of the PiConnect project, a universal payment and rewards ecosystem that integrates the Pi Network with various platforms.
+This repository will contain the source code, documentation, and resources necessary for building and deploying features such as a universal payment gateway, social media tipping system, gaming integration, financial services, and more.